cbernalz/UCIWWEIHR.jl/docs/src/tutorials/uciwwiehr_model_fitting_no_forecast.md

 # [Generating Posterior Distribution Samples with UCIWWEIHR ODE Compartmental Based Model without Forecasting.](@id uciwwiehr_model_fitting_no_forecast)

 This package has a way to sample from a posterior or prior that is defined in the future paper using the `uciwweihr_fit.jl` and `uciwweihr_model.jl`.
 We can then generate desired quantities and forecast for a given time period with the posterior predictive distribution, using `uciwweihr_gq_pp.jl`.
-We first generate data using the `generate_simulation_data_uciwweihr` function which is a non-mispecified version of the model, we will also be using prespecified effective reporduction curves and prespecified hospitalization probability curves.
+We first generate data using the `generate_simulation_data_uciwweihr` function which is a non-mispecified version of the model, we will also be using prespecified effective reproduction curves and prespecified hospitalization probability curves.

 ## 1. Data Generation.